 Now click on the Activate button to start using the plugin.

 After activating, you may need to configure the plugin’s settings to make complete use of it.

-Follow these steps to install plugins that you want to include and that will help you build awesome blogs and websites.
+Follow these steps to install and activate WordPress plugins that you want to include and that will help you build awesome blogs and websites.
 Find out some of our other beginner tutorials.

-If you liked this article, subscribe to our newsletter and leave us a comment below.
+If you liked this article, subscribe to our newsletter.
 We send some awesome WordPress tutorials through our newsletter.